 Patients with asthma should not stop their daily inhalers.
-If you can, refrain from using your rescue inhaler (albuterol) 6 hours before your appointment if you are seeing Dr. Graven.
+If you can, refrain from using your rescue inhaler (albuterol) 6 hours before your appointment if you are seeing one of the allergists.

 Steroid nasal sprays (Flonase, Nasacort, Nasonex, Rhinocort) do not need to be stopped.